mesonbuild/meson/.github/README.md

 * `stack`: (*applies only to WASM*) the maximum stack size, WASM cannot grow its stack
 * `swig`: disables a number of warnings on the four major supported compilers (`gcc`, `clang`, `MSVC` and `emscripten`) triggered by the generated C++ code by SWIG
 * `environments`: (*applies only to WASM*) determines the list of supported environments by the `emscripten` WASM loader, in particular, omitting `node` will produce a loader that does not work in Node.js, but can be bundled cleanly and without any extra configuration with most bundlers such as `webpack`
+* `exported_functions`: (*applies only to WASM*) allows to modify the default list of exported functions to the WASM code
+* `exported_runtime_methods`: (*applies only to WASM*) allows to modify the default list of WASM functions exported to JavaScript, typically the `FS` namespace can be added here to export the built-in filesystem API to JavaScript

 ## Advanced `xpm`, `meson` and `conan` options